 I discuss speed control, depth finding, how to set your float depth, as well as baits and leader setups on the following pages:

 Fishing Rules and Regulations

-If you are going to fish you should know things like how many baits can you have on your leader, do you need a fishing licence or a tag for steelhead, trout or salmon, and what rivers are open and when can you legally fish them.
+If you are going to fish, you should know things like how many baits you can have on your leader, do you need a fishing license or a tag for steelhead, trout, or salmon, what rivers are open, and when can you legally fish them.